 The large number of bicyclists and pedestrians at elementary schools make them a target audience for this program's activities.
 As such, the B/P Program supports 'Walk to School Day' events each October to promote walking and increase pedestrian safety awareness.

-The general public can get more information about the B/P program at www.miamidadempo.org or contact the B/P Coordinator at dhenderson@miamidadempo.org or (305) 375-4507.
+The general public can get more information about the B/P program at www.miamidadetpo.org or contact the Project Manager at 305-375-4507.